For upcoming Masses, refer to The Liturgical Calendar for this month.

 Sursum corda!
 Lift up your hearts!

 This site contains a library of printable missal inserts that will be useful for parishes, oratories and schools where the Holy Sacrifice of the Mass in the Extraordinary Form is offered according to the 1962 typical edition of the Missale Romanum of Pope Saint John XXIII.
-Each insert contains the proper prayers of the Mass (including Scripture readings) for a given Sunday, Feast or commemoration, rendered side-by-side in Latin and English.
+Each insert contains the proper prayers of the Mass (including Scripture readings) for a given Sunday, Feast or Commemoration.
+Propers for Sundays and for Feasts which are Holy Days of Obligation in the USA are presented in Latin, English and Spanish (Español) trilingual format.
+Ut unum sint! (cf. John 17:21).
+Propers for other Feasts and Commemorations are presented in Latin and English bilingual format.

 The proper prayers of the Mass are those prayers and readings within the Order of Mass which change each day, i.e., that are “proper” to the day.
 Generally they include the Introit antiphon, the opening Collect, the Lesson or Epistle (drawn from the Old Testament, or from Acts or the Apostolic letters in the New Testament), the Gradual, the Alleluia (or, during the seasons of Septuagesima and Lent, the Tract), the Gospel, the Offertory antiphon, the Secret, the Preface to the Roman Canon, the Communion antiphon, and the Postcommunion collect.
 Within the Roman Canon, special forms of the brief “Communicantes” and “Hanc igitur” prayers are used during certain liturgical seasons.
 Those are not included in these inserts, but can be found in a printed hand missal such as the one published by Baronius Press.

 The inserts, referred to here as “Propers,” are all in Adobe Acrobat’s portable document format (.pdf).
 Generally, the Propers for each Mass are designed to be printed double-sided on a regular 8½” by 11″ sheet of paper, and folded in half to create a four-page booklet.
-Most of the Propers contain only black-and-white text and images.
-Propers for certain major Feasts (e.g. Christmas, Epiphany, Easter, etc.) include color images which are best rendered on color printing devices, but can be printed on monochrome devices also.
+Propers for a few Masses (for example, the Masses for Christmas (The Nativity of Our Lord) on December 25) are designed for printing on the larger 8½” by 14″ paper, sometimes called “legal size” paper, and this will be noted at the bottom of the website page.
+However, even these can be printed on regular 8½” by 11″ paper if necessary.
 Propers for some Masses contain more than four pages, requiring more than one sheet of paper and perhaps some cutting or stapling.
 Each .pdf file can be customized to include the name of your parish or other institution at the top of the first page.
 (To do this, you would click within the existing parish name, replace the existing text with yours, and save the modified file.)

 The library includes Propers for all of the Sundays of the liturgical year according to the 1962 Missale Romanum, and for each Feast from that Missal which is still observed as a Holy Day of Obligation in either the United States of America, Canada, England, Wales, or Australia, and for many other Feasts and commemorations as well.